Carmenloww/Diabetes-Predictions-in-ICUs/README.md

 - Tableau
 - SQLiteStudio

-## Hypothesis
-Null Hypothesis:
+## Hypothesis:
-Patients admitted to an ICU has been diagnosed with Diabetes Mellitus
+Null Hypothesis: Patients admitted to an ICU has been diagnosed with Diabetes Mellitus

-Alternative Hypothesis:
-Patients admitted to an ICU has not been diagnosed with Diabetes Mellitus.
+Alternative Hypothesis: Patients admitted to an ICU has not been diagnosed with Diabetes Mellitus.

 ## Questions they hope to answer with the data:
 - What are some criteria to diagnose patients with Type 2 Diabetes Mellitus?
 - Whether we can construct a script that suffices to predict who will, under these same circumstances, have diabetes.

-## Segment 1 Deliverables:
+## Segment 1 Deliverables

 1. Reviewed Kaggle dataset
 2. Separate into 6 tables based on dataset category